leventerguder/injavawetrust-ocp17/OCP17-study-guide/src/main/java/chapter01/04-Understanding Package Declarations and Import.md

 # Understanding Package Declarations and Imports

+Java puts classes in packages.
+These are logical groupings for classes.
+Suppose you try to compile this code:

+    public class NumberPicker {

+        public static void main(String[] args) {
+            Random r = new Random(); // DOES NOT COMPILE System.out.println(r.nextInt(10));
+        }
+    }

+The Java compiler helpfully gives you an error that looks like this:

+    error: cannot find symbol

+This error could mean you made a typo in the name of the class.
+You double-check and discover that you didn’t.
+The other cause of this error is omitting a needed import statement.

+    import java.util.Random; // import tells us where to find Random

 ## Packages

 Java classes are grouped into packages.
 The import statement tells the compiler which package to look in to find a